tiny-bow/ribbon-language/plan.md

 *   **Task 2.3: Implement CBR Generation and Hashing.**
     *   **Location:** `src/mod/frontend/cbr.zig`.
     *   **Details:** After semantic analysis produces a complete `ir.Context`, implement the logic to generate the `interface_hash`.
         1. Create a function `generateCbr(ir.Ref) -> CbrNode`.
-This function will traverse the IR graph from a public symbol's `ir.Ref` and build the corresponding `CbrNode` tree.
+This function will traverse the IR graph starting from a public symbol's `ir.Ref` and build the corresponding `CbrNode` tree, staying within the public API boundary.
         2. Implement the canonical sorting logic within `generateCbr`: sort struct fields (alphabetically or by offset) and function effect rows (alphabetically).
         3. Implement a function `hashCbr(CbrNode) -> u128`.
 This performs a Merkle-style hash on the `CbrNode` tree.
         4. Implement the final `generateInterfaceHash(*ir.Context) -> u128` function, which gets all public symbols, generates and hashes their CBRs, sorts the final hashes, and produces the single `interface_hash`.